pyrmont/articles.inqk.net/src/_posts/2025-11-20-introducing-jeep.md

 - `jeep test`: This subcommand runs the Janet files that are in `./test` similar to how `jpm test` works.
-Unlike JPM, Jeep can run specific files using the `-f` option for situations where you don't need to run the entire suite.
+Unlike JPM, Jeep can run specific files using the `-f` option for situations where you don't want to run the entire suite.

 ### Q. How can I learn more about Jeep's subcommands?

-Jeep includes a rich suite of man pages that describe its features.
+Jeep includes a rich collection of man pages that describe its features.
 You can read them by typing `jeep help <subcommand>` at the command line.
 For those who'd like to see what Jeep can offer before installation, the pages are written in [Predoc][], a Markdown flavour that I developed.
 As Markdown,